The entire application process is online at the national PRIDE Coordination Core website

 Candidates will apply through a two-stage process.
 No paper applications will be accepted.

-The pre-application is completed to determine your eligibility for the specific PRIDE program to which you wish to apply.
-Once completed, the pre-application will be sent to the PRIDE Program Director for review and eligibility will be determined.
+The pre-application is completed to determine your eligibility for the PRIDE-FTG program .
+Once completed, the pre-application will be sent to the PRIDE-FTG Program Admissions Committee for review and eligibility will be determined.
 If the applicant is eligible then an invitation will be sent from the PRIDE Coordination Core to complete a Full Application.
 This application site cannot be accessed without an invitation.

-An invitation will be sent to your Department Chair from the Coordination Core for a letter of recommendation.
-This must state the following which confirms that the applicant has permission to fully participate in the PRIDE program.
+An invitation will be sent to your Department Chair from the PRIDE Coordination Core for a letter of recommendation.
+This must state the following which confirms that the applicant has permission to fully participate in the PRIDE-FTG program.

-The Augusta University-PRIDE Admissions Committee will review completed applications and make recommendations to the Program Director.
+The PRIDE-FTG Admissions Committee will review completed applications and make recommendations to the Program Director.
 A written notification of the final decision will be provided to each applicant electronically.

 Note applicants will have 14 days to send a letter of acceptance or decline the offer for admission in order to hold his/her place in the program.

-Contact Mary Johnson, Program Administrator (firstname.lastname@example.org) if you have questions or concerns.
+Contact Dr. Betty S. Pace, Program Director (email@example.com) if you have questions or concerns.